caocscar/ConnectedVehicleDocs/README.md

 StopSignIntersections.md|Documentation for Stop Sign Intersection Data Nugget

 # Citation
-If you would like to cite the dataset provided, here is one suggestion.
+If you would like to cite the dataset provided, here is one suggestion:
 > The dataset contained de-identified Basic Safety Messages (BSM) collected from vehicles equipped with Dedicated Short Range Communication (DSRC) during the Connected Vehicle Safety Pilot Model Deployment program (Bezzina, D., & Sayer, J., 2015).

 A copy of the final report can be found at the [NHTSA website](https://www.nhtsa.gov/sites/nhtsa.dot.gov/files/812171-safetypilotmodeldeploydeltestcondrtmrep.pdf), and the suggested citation format is: